 “The total benefit of the Ciclovías could be underestimated,” the authors conclude.
 “Their implementation had the potential of additional benefits including recreation, social capital development, improvements in the population’s quality of life, promotion of efficient and sustainable modes of transportation like bicycling, and a decrease of exposure to air and noise pollution.”
 They also serve as opportunities to educate participants on health issues.
 If such benefits were taken into account, the researchers notes, the cost-to-benefit ratios would improve further.

-Tags: bicycling, bicycle, bikes, California, exercise
+Keywords: bicycling, bicycle, bikes, California, exercise